codelion7/affiliatewp-buddypress/readme.txt

 Absolutely.
 This plugin is designed to work for BuddyPress & AffiliateWP, even when network activated.

 == Changelog ==

+= 1.2 =
+* NEW - Option to choose where to display the Affiliate Area tab in BP profile.
+* UPDATE - Display current menu positions for each tab.
+* UPDATE - Display Affiliate Dashboard in URLs tab.
+* FIX - Fatal error when deactivating AffiliateWP.

+= 1.1 =
+* NEW - Order Details Profile Tab.
+* NEW - Coupons Profile Tab.
+* UPDATE - Transferred Sub Affiliates BP profile tab code to BuddyPress add-on.
+* UPDATE - Transferred Performances Bonuses BP profile tab code to BuddyPress add-on.

 = 1.0 =
 * Initial release